jasinmachkour/tlars/README.md

 In the following, we show how to use the package and give you an idea of why terminating the solution path early is a reasonable approach in high-dimensional and sparse variable selection: In many applications, most active variables enter the solution path early!

 ## Installation
-You can install the tlars package from [GitHub](https://github.com/jasinmachkour/tlars) with
+You can install the 'tlars' package from [GitHub](https://github.com/jasinmachkour/tlars) with

 ``` r
 install.packages("devtools")